Masih-Saldanha/trackit/README.md

 All data are stored in a public API.

-I created this project with the aim of creating a usefull tool to people keep your habits in addition to challenging myself.
+I created this project with the aim of creating a usefull tool to help people keep their habits tracked in addition to challenging myself.

 ## Technologies used